Great Morava: Geography

 The drainage basin of the Velika Morava is 6,126 km2, and of the whole Morava system is 38,207 km2 (of that, 1,237 km2 are in Bulgaria and 44 km2 are in the Republic of Macedonia).
 This drainage basin covers 42,38% the area of Serbia.
 Velika Morava flows through the most fertile and densely populated area of Central Serbia, called the Morava river valley or Pomoravlje.
 Pomoravlje was formed in a fossil bay of a vast, ancient Pannonian Sea which dried out 200,000 years ago.
 Through about half of its length it passes through beautiful Bagrdan gorge (Bagrdanska klisura).
 In past centuries, it was known for its seemingly endless forests, but there is almost nothing left today of those old woods.
 It flows into the Danube between the villages of Kulič & Dubravica, in the coal mining basin of Kostolac, one of two major mines in its drainage basin (the other one being Resava coal basin, in valley of the Velika Morava's right tributary Resava).
-The average discharge of the Velika Morava on its confluence with Danube is 255 m³/s (120 m³/s brought by Zapadna Morava, 100 m³/s by Južna Morava, and 35 m³/s amounted by the Velika Morava itself).
+The average discharge of the Velika Morava on its confluence with Danube is 255 m3/s (120 m3/s brought by Zapadna Morava, 100 m3/s by Južna Morava, and 35 m3/s amounted by the Velika Morava itself).

 Tributaries

 Tributaries of the Velika Morava are short, the longest one being the Jasenica (79 km) and others rarely exceeding 50 km.
 Right tributaries are: Jovanovačka reka, Crnica, Ravanica, Resava and Resavica (or Resavčina).
 Left tributaries are more numerous, including: Kalenićka reka, Lugomir, Belica River, Lepenica, Rača, and Jasenica.
 Many of them don't carry much water, but in rainy years, they are known for causing major floods, which has been a big problem for the entire Morava river system.
 Before it meets the Danube, the Velika Morava splits, creating a 47 km long arm called the Jezava, which flows into the Danube separately, in the town of Smederevo.
-It's joined by a longer (51 km) river, the Ralja, from the left.
+It is joined by a longer (51 km) river, the Ralja, from the left.